 Next stop, Santa Barbara.
 With a refreshing Mediterranean climate, the city offers an eclectic mix of art and history.
 The Old Mission founded in 1786 by Franciscan monks is chief among them.
 After some retail therapy on State Street, which offers a mix of sophisticated shopping, we headed to The Boathouse for a relaxed evening meal.
 Perched on the beach, you can relax and enjoy the sea air and tuck into one of their many specialties.

-We arrived back in the UK with huge smiles on our faces having experienced a magical vacation and happy memories — not to mention a few photographs.
+We arrived back in the UK with huge smiles on our faces having experienced a magical holiday and happy memories — not to mention a few photographs.

 Itinerary ideas for a trip to California